We all know that Twitter is the go-to place for venting. Here’s one example that hit a chord with the wider marketing community:

 “I had absolutely no idea it would get this kind of reaction,” she told us.
 “I was just venting my frustrations to my group of followers.
 Before the tweet blew up I had very few marketers following me, but I did have some designers in my network and clearly this struck a chord with them too.”

 Although she was receiving a lot of support, Rachel has had to mute replies on the tweet because of critics accusing her of having a bad attitude or being unwilling to learn new skills.
-Before she did this though, she left some final words on the matter:
+She has since made her twitter feed private, but not before leaving some final words on the matter:

 If you’re gonna come at me with: “it doesn’t take long to learn the Adobe Creative Suite, just YouTube it”, don’t.
 I DON’T have the time.
 I work 45+ hours a week.
 I commute 2-3 hours a day and I use that downtime to read/ sleep.
 I work out and volunteer for my mental health